Authority: Executive Vice Chancellor and Provost

 4. STANDARDS FOR REAPPOINTMENT AS ASSISTANT PROFESSOR

-The expectation of an Assistant Professor seeking reappointment in the Department of Landscape Architecture is that performance meets expectations in all areas of the faculty member’s responsibility and exceeds expectations in one area as set forth in the SME.
+The expectation of an Assistant Professor seeking reappointment in the Department of Landscape Architecture is that performance meets expectations in all areas of the faculty member’s responsibility and exceeds expectations in one area as set forth in the SFR.

 5. STANDARDS FOR ASSOCIATE PROFESSOR WITH TENURE

-The expectation of a faculty member seeking tenure and promotion to associate professor in the Department of Landscape Architecture is that performance in teaching and scholarship exceeds expectations and at least meets expectations in the other areas of the faculty member’s responsibility as set forth in the SME.
+The expectation of a faculty member seeking tenure and promotion to associate professor in the Department of Landscape Architecture is that performance in teaching and scholarship exceeds expectations and at least meets expectations in the other areas of the faculty member’s responsibility as set forth in the SFR.

 6. STANDARDS FOR PROFESSOR

-The expectation of a faculty member seeking promotion to full professor in the Department of Landscape Architecture is that performance in scholarship is exemplary and that it exceeds expectations in teaching and the other areas of the faculty member’s responsibility as set forth in the SME.
+The expectation of a faculty member seeking promotion to full professor in the Department of Landscape Architecture is that performance in scholarship is exemplary and that it exceeds expectations in teaching and the other areas of the faculty member’s responsibility as set forth in the SFR.

 7. PROCEDURES FOR RPT REVIEW